Windsor Castle – a name that conjures up the magic of Kings, Queens, damsels in distress, charging knights, and possibly a dragon or two.

 On some days, the Windsor Castle State Apartments may be closed because of events such as a knighthood ceremony, and these closures will be usually on the website ahead of time though they may occur at ‘short notice’.
 On these days, the entry fee to the castle will be reduced.

 A visit to the very beautiful and historic St George’s Chapel in the grounds of Windsor Castle should not be missed.
+It will make your trip to Windsor Castle from London all the more worthwhile.
 The lovely St George’s chapel is where previous monarchs such as Henry VIII and Charles I are interred in a vault underneath.

 The beautiful chapel closes at 4 pm though visitors are welcome to attend the evensong service at 5:15 pm.
 If you are traveling on a Sunday, please note that though the Chapel is closed on Sundays to visitors, all can attend chapel services.